JPMorgan board holds CEO Dimon's annual pay at $31.5 million

 Under Dimon, who turns 65 in March, JPMorgan produced net income of $29.1 billion for 2020, down from $36.4 billion a year earlier, and a return on tangible common equity of 14%, down from 19%.

-Profits at JPMorgan and other banks were hurt by massive expense provisions for expected loan losses due to the pandemic’s grip on the economy.
+Profits at JPMorgan, the biggest U.S. bank by assets, and other banks were hurt by massive expense provisions for expected loan losses due to the pandemic.
 Low interest rates fostered by the Federal Reserve to support the economy also reduced lending margins.

+Incentive compensation for Dimon and other top JPMorgan executives is largely composed of restricted stock instruments.

+The bank also disclosed awards to other executives of restricted stock units, indicating their total compensation for 2020, including:

+Chief Financial Officer Jennifer Piepszak, $12 million, up 20% for her first full year as CFO.

-Reporting by David Henry in New York; Editing by Chris Reese and Jonathan Oatis
+Reporting by David Henry in New York; Editing by Chris Reese, Jonathan Oatis and Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.